-What are my really trying to prevent?
-Less colds, the flu, and piece of mind.
+What am I really trying to prevent?
+Fewer colds, the flu, and peace of mind.
 Thanks to Josh K. for sending me this sobering article on hand sanitizers.
 How To Sell Germ Warfare, written by Darshak Sanghavi on Slate, provides background as well as research on this focus question: Can hand sanitizers like Purell really stop people from getting the flu?